-George M. Garrity\ (garrity@msu.edu), Charles T. Parker, and Catherine Lyons those terms to create persistent links to related information, goods, and services available on the Internet, even if the terms have changed.
+George M. Garrity (garrity@msu.edu), Charles T. Parker, and Catherine Lyons biological names or other dynamic terminologies.
+It uses those terms to create persistent links to related information, goods, and services available on the Internet, even if the terms have changed.